Famous/famous/CONTRIBUTING.md

 described in the well-known article [A Successful Git Branching Model by Vincent Driessen][git-branching-model].
 Here's an overview:

-* Our `master` branch is the branch upon which
-  Famo.us developers should be basing their work on.
-The `master` branch is not guaranteed to be stable.
+* Our `develop` branch is the branch upon which Famo.us developers should be basing their work on.
+The `develop` branch is not guaranteed to be stable.
-* All commits intended for `master` should take place on your own personal fork, and be submitted via pull request when ready.
+* All commits intended for `develop` should take place on your own personal fork, and be submitted via pull request when ready to the `develop` branch.
 * Only maintainers can accept pull requests from forks into the core Famo.us repository.
 * Please squash your commits into a single commit before making a pull request.